bgra9487/Symmetry/README.md

 xx
 o

 Currently working on the more complex patterns that involve more complex calculations in regards to rotation etc. I found that this was rather challenging, and despite developing some frameworks for it, such as a rotatePoint() function, which uses an expanded rotation matrix to rotate points by a given angle.
-Given that this project is due today :( I will be working on these in my spare time from here on out, but these will not be able to be assessed.
+Will be continuing work on this in my spare time and hopefully finish this application at a later date.